ernstnaezer/learning-rust-chip8/src/README.md

-# Learning project learn RUST by implementing a CHIP-8 emu
+# Learning project to grasp Rust by implementing a CHIP-8 emu

 many thanks to these excelent resources